Hanna Sturm: Provenance and early years

 Johanna Sturm was born at Klingenbach, a small town near Eisenstadt in Burgenland.
 Burgenland became part of Austria in 1921, but when Hanna Sturm and her siblings were born it was in the Hungarian half of the Austro-Hungarian empire.
 She was the second of her parents' four children, and the only daughter among them.
 Her father worked as a carpenter.
 The family were members of what has come to be known as the Burgenland Croatian minority.
 She attended school for only two winters, between October and March, and then, there being no universal schooling provision operating in Hungary, started work in the fields when she was eight, later taking work in domestic service.
 When she was ten her father paid one florin to a notary to confirm that she was twelve: that enabled her to get work at the sugar factory in nearby Schattendorf.
-After a year she gained a promotion which triggered jealousy on the part of other children working in the factory who filled her empty coffee flask with sugar syrop at the end of the day.
-The syrop was discovered in a check as she left work and she was dismissed for the presumed theft if it.
+After a year she gained a promotion which triggered jealousy on the part of other children working in the factory who filled her empty coffee flask with sugar syrup at the end of the day.
+The syrup was discovered in a check as she left work and she was dismissed for the presumed theft of it.
 When she was 14 she took a factory job with "Jute AG" in Neufeld, another small town in the area.
 With three other similarly aged children she worked on an industrial washing machine used in the processing of the materials.
 However, following a strike over "wages fraud" she was back on the streets.
 A few years later, in 1907, she accompanied her elder brother Julius to Vienna in search of factory work.